Diaphorina citri: Description

 The adult psyllid is about four millimetres long with a fawn and brown mottled body and a light brown head.
 It is covered with a whitish, waxy secretion which makes it look dusty.
 The forewings are broadest at the back and have a dark edging around the periphery with a pale gap near the apex.
 The antennae are pale brown with black tips.
 These features distinguish it from the superficially similar African citrus psyllid.
 It typically adopts a head down, tail up posture as it sucks sap.
 Aphids are often also present on citrus and psyllids can be distinguished from them by being more active, jumping insects, whereas aphids are sedentary.
 In addition, the antennae of a psyllid has ten segments whereas those of aphids usually have four or six segments.
 Most aphids have cornicles on the abdomen and psyllids lack these.

 The psyllid nymph moults five times.
 It is a yellowish-orange color and has no abdominal spots.
 The wing pads are prominent, especially in the later instars.

 The eggs are approximately 0.3 millimeters long, almond-shaped, thicker at the base and tapering toward the top.
 They are at first a pale color but turn yellow and later orange before they hatch.
 The long axis is placed vertical to the surface of the leaf.

 Microbiome

-The psyllid has a bacteriome organ specialized for carrying two of its bacterial symbioants.
+The psyllid has a bacteriome organ specialized for carrying two of its bacterial symbionts.
 Candidatus Carsonella ruddii, which provides nutrition, lives inside uninuclear bacteriocytes around the organ.
 Ca. Profftella armatura, which provides nutrition, defense toxins, and carotenoids, lives inside the syncytial cytoplasm of the organ.
-Polyketide synthesis by the Profftella symbioant is increased when the insect is carrying the huanglongbing pathogen Liberibacter.
+Polyketide synthesis by the Profftella symbiont is increased when the insect is carrying the Huanglongbing pathogen Liberibacter.

-Another insect of the same genus, Diaphorina cf. continua (open nomenclature term describing an unnamed species similar to Diaphorina continua), shares bacteriome symbioants.
+Another insect of the same genus, Diaphorina cf. continua (open nomenclature term describing an unnamed species similar to Diaphorina continua), shares bacteriome symbionts.

 The insect can be infected by Wolbachia, which is then transmitted vertically via the egg.
 Wolbachia and Liberibacter can reside either within the U-shaped bacteriome, or mingle with gut cells as part of the gut microbiome.
 Wolbachia is able to help Liberibacter survive bacteriophages by inhibiting cell lysis.